pjsip/pjproject_docs/README.md

 $ make clean html
 ```

 The result is `docs/build/html/index.html`.
 You can open this in the browser.
+Or if the RTD site
+is served by the Docker container, refresh the http://localhost:8000 page.

 ## How It Works